CodeWithSwastik/swas/README.md

 The Join Operator ( &&& ) lets you join 2 statements into 1.

 ### The Assignment Operator ( => )
-The Assignment Operator ( => ) is used to assing a variable to a value.
+The Assignment Operator ( => ) is used to assign a variable to a value.

 Example
 ```